-5.6.24 The existing employment area to the north of the town is confirmed in Policy SA16 and a new site off St Leger Drive is allocated in Policy SA17.
+The existing employment area to the north of the town is confirmed in Policy SA16 and two new sites, land off St Leger Drive and Hatchfield Farm site sare allocated in Policy SA17.
 These sites are shown on the Policies Map.
 More information about employment uses across the district can be found in Section 6 of this document.